 - Action includes participation in individual and team sports, including football, cricket, volleyball, basketball, badminton, tennis, paint-balling, archery, fencing, swimming, hiking, orienteering, canoeing, water zorbing, sports competition, driving, survival skills and abseiling.

 - Service encompasses community and social service activities.
 Students could be involved in helping to organise fun charity events to raise money.
 For these events students worked as a team and developed leadership and organisational skills.

 In addition, excursions are a vital part of the summer experience for international students to gain a cultural understanding of the UK alongside academic study.
 Students will have 2 fully day and 1 half day excursion each week to experience the rich cultural heritage of Britain.
-The followings are structured leisure programmes including sports, evening activities and weekend trips across two course centres.
+The followings are structured leisure programmes including sports, evening activities and weekend trips.

 The sample timetable below is a typical weekly Junior Academic Study Program.

 *Shipmates is a Holiday Club based at Sidcot School for local UK children aged 5-12 during the summer.